bearcove/vixen/internal/DESIGN.md

 **Staged capability for execd:**
 - v0: execd reads sources directly from the local workspace (simplest)
 - Later: execd can fetch source blobs from CAS, enabling remote execution

+**v0 execd contract:**
+- Execd runs on the same host as the workspace path provided by daemon
+- Workspace path is passed to execd; execd treats it as read-only
+- This assumption is explicitly scoped to v0; remote execution will use CAS-fetched sources

 ---